GernotBoege/FIWARE-interactive/M04/Wordpress test commands.md

 # Check you have changed to the Repository Directory M04
 !!!

-## Start all containers in detached mode
+## Start all service in detached mode
 docker-compose up -d

 ## Check the root URL of YOUR page in a Browser
 - For my example it is: http://130.206.118.215:8000 (Change to your individual IP-Address)

-## Stop ALL containers from detached mode + clean up images and volumes
+## Stop all service and remove all containers from detached mode
 docker-compose down